bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `DECFLG` sets a decouple segment flag on or off.
-In system pulse programs, the decouple flags FLAG_DEC1 through FLAG_DEC4 turn on and off segments of decoupling, while the main decouple flag FLAG_DEC disables all decoupling when it is `OFF`.
+In system pulse programs, the decouple flags FLAG_DEC1 through FLAG_DEC4 turn on and off segments of decoupling, while the main decouple flag FLAG_DEC disables all decoupling when it is OFF.
 That is, in order to have decoupling on during a segment of a pulse program, one must have FLAG_DEC ON and the appropriate segment flag (if any) ON.
 To turn FLAG_DEC on or off, use the command `DEC`.
 To determine which segment flags are used in a given pulse program, examine the PP book entry for that pulse program.